Can Attribution Bias Improve Preferences for Healthy Drinks? Evidence from a Neuroeconomic Study

 Secondary Outcomes (end points)

-Age, gender, ethnicity, income, education, exercise frequency and intensity, duration since last meal, current appetite, number of meals and snacks per day, expected time until next meal, consumption experience.
+Age, gender, ethnicity, income, education, exercise frequency and intensity, duration since last glass of water, current thirst level, number of glasses of water and any other liquids per day, expected time until next glass of water, and consumption experience.

 Secondary Outcomes (explanation)